Septoplasty London & UK

 Septoplasty is a type of functional nose surgery and may therefore be covered by private medical insurance.
-If you are unsure please ask your surgeon at the consultation.
+If you are unsure, please ask your surgeon at the consultation.

 Will septoplasty alter the appearance of my nose?Septoplasty is designed to improve symptoms of nasal airflow obstruction by altering the position of the internal nasal partition between the two nostrils.
 The appearance of the nose is not affected in most cases.
 In a small number of cases where there is a severe deviation of the septal cartilage, there may be a minor change in the shape of your nose.

 Is it possible to combine nose septum surgery with a cosmetic rhinoplasty?Yes.
 Your surgeon may even prefer to combine these two procedures in the same surgery.
-This is because any cartilage which is removed from the septum in order to straighten it can often be used as a graft for the cosmetic part of the rhinoplasty.
+This is because any cartilage which is removed from the septum to straighten it can often be used as a graft for the cosmetic part of the rhinoplasty.

 Choosing to have a rhinoplasty separately after your septoplasty may mean that any septal cartilage is not available for use as a graft.
-Cartilage grafts may then need to be taken from other areas such as the ears or the ribs.
+Cartilage grafts may then need to be taken from other areas, such as the ears or the ribs.

 Combining a septoplasty with a rhinoplasty also means a much initial quicker recovery of approximately one week as opposed to having two separate recovery periods from each procedure.

-Does septoplasty hurt?The surgeon will inject local anaesthetic during the procedure to ensure you are completely numb and this anaesthetic affect will last long into the post-operative recovery period meaning you will be comfortable.
+Does septoplasty hurt?The surgeon will inject local anaesthetic during the procedure to ensure you are completely numb and this anaesthetic effect will last long into the post-operative recovery period meaning you will be comfortable.
 Any mild discomfort can be easily controlled with over-the-counter painkillers for a couple of days after the procedure.